 Drone sales are on the rise with each passing year, and more and more people are embracing the idea of owning such devices.
 The drone is being used for entertainment or to take photos or videos from an aerial perspective.

 Drone Disease Control

 Drone in tracking animals also allows researchers to track disease.
-Drones with thermal imaging cameras have been used to keep an eye on wild animal’s movements usually a region where disease is an active threat.
+Drones with thermal imaging cameras have been used to keep an eye on wild animal’s movements usually in a region where the disease is an active threat.